mgoebel89/Hydroponic-drs/ReadMe.md

 This repository contains instructions.

-## This guide will teach you:
+## This guide will show you:

-- What a hydroponic system is
-- How to build a hydroponic system yourself and how apply technological methods such as:
+- How to build a hydroponic system yourself and how to apply technological methods such as:
   + ESP32 Microcontroller programming in Micropython
   + Implementing PH and EC sensors
 - Essential knowledge & concepts to apply or perhaps even expand upon your own hydroponic projects